RHardy80/Ronnesha-Hardy/README.md

 # Ronnesha-Hardy
 Hi!
 I'm currently transitioning into the field of Business Analytics, driven by a strong interest in data, strategy, and decision-making.
-I'm currently completing a Business Analytics Bootcamp where I'm gaining hands-on experience with tools like Excel, SQL, Tableau, and Python for data analysis.
+I'm currently completing a Business Analytics Bootcamp where I'm gaining hands-on experience with tools like Excel, SQL, Tableau and Power BI for data analysis.

 While I may be new to this field, I'm deeply committed to building practical skills and growing my portfolio through real-world projects.
 I’m passionate about turning data into insights that drive smarter business decisions.

 🔍 Currently learning:

-Data visualization with Tableau
+Data visualization with Tableau and Power BI
 SQL for data querying
-Python for data analysis
 Business problem-solving with data
 📊 Looking forward to: